White Trash Treasure – Duncan Phyfe Table

 So this week’s trash to treasure feature is this “Duncan Phyfe” round accent table.
 I purchased it from a lady who didn’t want to “fool with” the worn leather piece on top.

-I was pleasantly surprised at how easy it was to remove the leather piece from the top of the table.
+It was easier to remove the leather piece from the top of the table, than I expected.
 I used a scraper and once I had one edge up so I could get the scraper underneath, it came up in one solid piece.

 And here is the top with the leather completely removed.

 To Stain or Not to Stain?

 I sanded and cleaned the top.
 Then, after much debate, I decided to paint the table.
 It was a really hard decision because I love real wood furniture in most stain choices.
 I’m not one of those people who paint everything just because it’s the trend of the day.
 The one stain that I will always paint, is anything with an orange tint.
 I’ve never seen an orange piece of wood.
 But, the thought of the brass against a white background is what sold me.